medchakkir/Quote_of_the_Week/README.md

 To run this script automatically on a schedule, you can:

-1. **Windows Task Scheduler**: Create a scheduled task to run the script daily/weekly
+1. **Windows Task Scheduler**: Create a scheduled task to run the script daily
 2. **Linux/Mac Cron Jobs**: Add a cron job to execute the script at specified intervals
 3. **Cloud Services**: Deploy to AWS Lambda, Google Cloud Functions, or similar services
 4. **GitHub Actions**: Set up a scheduled workflow to run the script